![[IMAGE]](http://www.darrylsgarage.com/cabrio/2001cab.jpg)

 The body had some rust-thru in the bottoms of the rear quarter panels that I cut out and MIG welded in some new sheet metal pressings.

 This car was still the original color, Yukon Gelb (yellow), paint code L1009.
-I chemically stripped and media-blasted the body myself and I'm still cleaning dust out of my garage from it.
+I chemically stripped and media-blasted the body down to bare metal myself and I'm sure there's still dust in my old garage from it.
 Once all the bodywork was completed, I primed the entire body using a green-tinted zinc chromate metal etching primer.
-I test fit new fenders, bumpers and hood sheetmetal, with the help of my then 4-year-old daughter, Audrey.
+I test fit new fenders, bumpers and hood sheetmetal, with the help of then 3-year-old Audrey.
 I told her to pretend she was driving the Bug for the photo.
 The next step was priming with filler primer and block sanding... what a mess to do in my home garage, not to mention constantly extinguishing and re-lighting the pilot light on my waterheater so the fumes didn't ignite and burn my house down!

 Painting the body required fabricating a rather elaborate wheeled dolly that allowed me to crawl under it for clean-up and painting.
 I used Dupont Centari acrylic enamel with a two-stage clear coat with a ton of elbow grease to polish out any runs or sags.